The Government wants to send out the signal loud and clear that Britain is open for business!

 - Solving business problems by implementing existing technology

 - Creation of a new data search system

-- New and more efficient algorithms to analyse the data input
+- Potentially market-changing beyond the state of the art, and more efficient algorithms to analyse the data input

-- New security and data privacy protection techniques
+- Potentially Security and data privacy protection techniques

-- Building API to get 2 systems talk to each other that was not done before (e.g. paypal & xero automated reconciliation)
+- Building API to get 2 systems talk to each other that was not done before and changing the baseline (e.g. paypal & xero automated reconciliation)

 - Resolving conflicts between hardware and software

 - Solving a problem with a previously untried technique

 - Building new technology to improve business efficiency (e.g. using user data to create demand-based algorithms to predict likelihood of a product to sell well based on user feedback)

 And, set up the correct framework for the R&D claim